-Driving to Maine is beneficial for a number of reasons and not only because it allows you to take in as much of Maine's natural beauty as possible as you make your way through the state.
-Driving will also allow you greater flexibility when it comes to moving between cities or different regions.
+Driving to Maine is a great option because it allows you to take in as much of Maine's natural beauty as possible as you make your way through the state.
+Driving will also allow greater flexibility when moving between cities and regions.
 Another perk of driving to Maine is that you'll be able to travel to locations that are 'off the beaten track' or ones that aren't as popular among tourists without having to rely on public transport or other rideshare options.

 Catching a flight to Maine

 Catching a flight to Maine is the most popular option for travelling into the state, with six commercial airports running services between other destinations in the country, as well as a handful of international flights.
 These six airports are located in different regions of Maine, so you should be able to easily fly into the city/area you'd like to explore.

 Portland International Jetport (PWM) is the busiest in the state, receiving flights from all over the US, including cities like Boston, New York, Chicago and Dallas.
 Hancock County-Bar Harbor Airport (BHB) is the closest airport to Acadia National Park.

 If you prefer not to drive or fly to Maine, there are several means of public transport that you can hop on to travel into and throughout the state.

 Catching a bus to Maine is fairly straightforward, with companies like Concord Coach Lines and Greyhound offering services between neighbouring states and major Maine cities.
 Popular routes include travelling from New York City, Boston or New Hampshire to Maine.